Trout and Salmon Regulations

 Streams and Rivers: Black River (1 mile upstream to 1 mile downstream of Higby Hole; Pecos River (from the southeast boundary of Villanueva State Park downstream to Santa Rosa Lake) Rio Grande (Elephant Butte Reservoir to Caballo Lake).

-Lakes: Bataan, Bear Canyon, Bill Evans, Bosque Redondo, Bottomless Lakes State Park, Carlsbad Municipal, Carrizozo, Chaparral, Corona, Dennis Chavez, Escondida, Eunice, Green Acres, Green Meadow, Harry McAdams Ponds, Jal, Lake Van, Ned Houk, Oasis State Park, Perch Lake, Rancho Grande Ponds, Sumner Lake Stilling Basin, Roswell Kid’s Pond, Tingley Beach, Young Pond.
+Lakes: Alumni Pond, Bataan, Bear Canyon, Bill Evans, Bosque Redondo, Bottomless Lakes State Park, Carlsbad Municipal, Carrizozo, Chaparral, Corona, Dennis Chavez, Escondida, Eunice, Greene Acres, Grants Riverwalk Pond, Green Meadow, Harry McAdams Ponds, Jal, Lake Van, Liam Knight Pond, Ned Houk, Oasis State Park, Perch Lake, Rancho Grande Ponds, Sumner Lake Stilling Basin, Roswell Kid’s Pond, Tingley Beach, Young Pond.

 Special Trout Waters

 New Mexico.
 Regulations vary for STWs — some are managed to produce trophy-size trout, some to improve conservation of native trout, and others to enhance the overall trout population structure and density.
 Regulations are tailored to each water and may include reduced bag limits, catch-and-release for native

 Gila trout and Rio Grande cutthroat trout or increased harvest for nonnative fish species.
 Many STWs require artificial flies and lures with a single, barbless hook.
 Anglers must never disturb rocks, plants, or sediment to attract fish.
 By following these regulations anglers help to conserve healthy fisheries in New Mexico and promote high-quality fishing experiences for everyone.